 A program with lots of features (most of which aren’t included in Partition Resizer) and enhanced functionality is Minitool Partition Wizard (free) which is quite popular and also easy to use.
 Another well-known software with many capabilities for performing operations on partitions is EaseUS Partition Master (paid).

 For basic partitioning jobs IM-Magic Partition Resizer is a great helper that won’t give you any trouble.
 However, it’s not recommended for more extreme tasks since it lacks more advanced features.

 Requirements: x86 or compatible CPU with main frequency 500MHz, capacity of RAM memory above 256M

-What's new in this version: What's new in v 3.6.5 Added portable version for freeware, fixed some bugs,
+What's new in this version: What's new in v 3.7 EFI gpt disk supported in Disk copy and partition copy, fixed some bugs,

 Top user review